Malaroy123/host-static-websites-on-aws/README.md

 - Configured **Amazon SNS** to send alerts for activities within the Auto Scaling Group.

-## Key Features

-- **Scalability**: Auto Scaling ensures that the application can handle traffic spikes.
-- **High Availability**: ALB distributes traffic across multiple AZs.
-- **Security**: Resources are placed in private subnets, and communications are secured with SSL.
-- **Fault Tolerance**: Redundancy is achieved by using multiple AZs.
-- **Monitoring**: Alerts for critical activities ensure timely responses.

 ## **Repository Contents**

 1. **Reference Diagram**: Visual representation of the architecture.